teabinxiong/azure-blob-storage-sample/README.md

-# DotNET Result Pattern sample
+# DotNET Azire Blob SDK sample
 This project aims to demonstrate the usage of Azure Blob SDK to upload and download file in an .NET project

 ## Author